bootlin/training-materials/slides/security-userland/security-userland.typ

 - As no data is stored in file inodes, the configuration is more centralized

-- AppArmor only supports about 20 #emph[Access Modes]:
+- AppArmor only supports about 20 _Access Modes_:

   - SELinux supports hundreds of different permissions, depending on the type of object